 If you've ever been abused, assaulted, targeted or intimidated because of who you are, you may have been the victim of a hate crime or hate incident.

-These are incidents or offences which are motivated by hostility, prejudice or hatred towards someone's actual or perceived:
+Hate crimes are motivated by hostility, prejudice or hatred towards someone's actual or perceived:

 - sexual orientation